tylermorrisford/SQLStore/README.md

 ```sh
 npm install
 ```
 to install the packages and dependencies(in this case, mysql, inquirer and dotenv), and you'll need to create a database(in this case, call it 'bamazon') with a table(call it 'products') using an SQL client like MYSQL Workbench.
 Get MYSQL Workbench [here.](https://www.mysql.com/products/workbench/) I'm betting you noticed the mysql logo and thought, "cool, but what do dolphins have to do with mysql?".
-You are not alone my friend.
+My friend, you are not alone.
 [I googled it.](https://www.quora.com/Why-does-MySQL-use-a-dolphin-as-its-logo)

 This app uses the dotenv package to hide the mysql username and password, which you'll need if you want to fork this project and add to it/change it and then store your work in a remote repo.
 Check [here](https://www.npmjs.com/package/dotenv) for instructions on how to set it up.
 An incredibly useful package.